Focus Financial Partners, Inc. - GuruFocus.com

-SAN DIEGO, June 29, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Robbins LLP reminds investors it is investigating the acquisition of Focus Financial Partners, Inc. ( FOCS) by Clayton, Dubilier & Rice.
+Shareholder rights law firm Robbins LLP reminds investors it is investigating the acquisition of Focus Financial Partners, Inc. (NASDAQ: FOCS) by Clayton, Dubilier & Rice.
 Under the terms of the agreement, Focus Financial stockholders will receive $53.00 in cash for each share of Focus Financial common stock owned.

 If you own shares of Focus Financial Partners, Inc., click here.